Online banking fraud occurs when a criminal uses your details to access your online banking account and removes funds from your account.

 Personal Details: allows you to update your personal information like your email address or mobile number.
 To update your personal details, you’ll be asked to enter the security code sent to your previously registered email address or mobile number.

-Change WAC: allows you to change your Web Access Code (WAC).
+Change Password: allows you to change your password.

 Notification Alerts: allows you to be notified by SMS or email for a range of alerts.
 To set up notifications alerts, click on Notifications on the left hand side navigation bar.